anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # History of Changes [RFC Editor: please delete] {#app_history}

+From IETF draft 02 -> IETF draft 03:

+* Updated examples to state "base64encodedvalue==" for x5c occurrences

 From IETF draft 01 -> IETF draft 02:

 * Issue #15 included additional signature on voucher from registrar in section {{exchanges_uc2_2}} and section {{agt_prx}}